Education & Previous Experience

 - B.A., Politics, University of California at Santa Cruz, 1991

-Comparative Politics, Japanese Politics, Political Parties, Electoral Systems, Elections, Politics & Sports
+Comparative Politics, Politics & Sports, Japanese Politics, Political Parties, Electoral Systems, Elections

-- Moser, R. G. & Scheiner, E. (2012) Electoral Systems and Political Context: How the Effects of Rules Vary Across New and Established Democracies.
+- Moser, Robert G. and Ethan Scheiner.
+2012.
+Electoral Systems and Political Context: How the Effects of Rules Vary Across New and Established Democracies.
 New York: Cambridge University Press.

-- Scheiner, E. (2006) Democracy Without Competition in Japan: Opposition Failure in a One-Party Dominant State.
+- Scheiner, Ethan.
+2006.
+Democracy Without Competition in Japan: Opposition Failure in a One-Party Dominant State.
 New York: Cambridge University Press.

 Ethan Scheiner’s courses present substantively interesting events in a fun manner to help students learn to better analyze the world around them.
 In Politics & Sports (POL12A), students learn about world and American politics of the 20th century through fascinating sports stories.
-In When Institutions Fail (POL140D), students learn how the rules we use to elect politicians shape the kind of politics we end up with.
+In Comparative Electoral Systems (POL140A), students learn how the rules we use to elect politicians shape the kind of politics we end up with.
 In Introduction to Comparative Politics (POL2), students learn how to use social science approaches to better understand the world around them.
-In Japanese Politics (POL148B), students learn about post-World War II Japanese politics.

 - Featured as example of UC Davis mentorship (2015):